About Newcastle Music Therapy

 As the business grew clients were increasingly asking for a space where they could express themselves freely.
 Susan also felt the need to bring more music therapists together where their collective skills and gifts could benefit her clients.

-Since then, Newcastle Music Therapy has expanded to include more services – art therapy, guitar lessons, and drum lessons.
+Since then, Newcastle Music Therapy has expanded to include more services – art therapy and drum lessons.